We were already awake, so I stuck my head outside.

 He disappeared into the backyard, then texted us while Badger and I were watching TV.

-We’re under fire restrictions right now, and they’re not even giving out burn permits.
+We’re under fire restrictions right now, and they aren’t giving out burn permits.

-Luckily no one called the fire department, and he was able to keep it under control.
+Luckily no one called the fire department, and he managed to keep it under control.

-I told him there were birds nesting in that brush pile and he probably just committed a mass murder.
+I told him there were birds nesting in that brush pile and he’d probably just committed a mass murder.

-I was about to say they probably didn’t even have time to fly out, and they were likely baby birds.
+I was going to say they probably didn’t even have time to get out and were likely baby birds anyway.

-Several employees at the plant Cowboy works at shared the same news station article link on Facebook about an employee at the Texas plant
+Several people at the plant Cowboy works at shared a news article on Facebook about an employee at the Texas plant.

 They started looking for him and eventually found human bones and pieces of clothing.

-Mind you, they make bone meal there for pet and poultry feed.
+The plant makes bone meal for pet and poultry feed.

-There’s boiling grease that’s well above the boiling point.
+There’s boiling grease there that’s well above the actual boiling point.

-Even the water hoses they use are at or above boiling temperature, and Cowboy has gotten second‑degree burns from them.
+Even the water hoses they use run at or above boiling temperature, and Cowboy has gotten second-degree burns from them before.

 The boiler can explode.

-Boilers at plants in other states have had explosions.
+Boilers at other plants in different states have exploded before.

-In all the years we’ve been married, I never pictured the pit as being dangerous.
+In all the years we’ve been married, I never thought of the pit as something dangerous.

-I always thought it was just a hole in the ground where they slung carcasses.
+I always thought it was just a hole in the ground where they dumped carcasses.

-I didn’t realize it was a whole system with moving parts that carry everything to the bone grinder and then to the boilers or cookers.
+I didn’t realize it was an entire system with moving parts that carry everything to the bone grinder and then on to the boilers or cookers.

 I never realized you could trip, fall in, and, if you were lucky, smother before being pulled down the line to the grinder and the cookers.